OpenNebula/docs/source/management_and_operations/monitor_alert/prometheus/install.rst

        labels:
          one_host_id: '0'

-You can spot that all front-ends and all hosts are included in various scrape jobs.
-You can also see configuration for alerting
+You can spot that all Front-ends and all hosts are included in various scrape jobs.
+You can also see configuration for alerting:

 .. code-block:: yaml